 The FDRG covers questions and problems concerning the ICF, the updates to ICF and prepares additional information for the use of ICF.

-On the web-pages of WHO you will find further information on these working groups and an overview of the designated Collaborating Centres for the Family of international health classifications:
+On the website of WHO you will find further information on these working groups and an overview of the designated Collaborating Centres for the Family of international health classifications: